NLeSC/eSalsa-MPI/README.md

 -----------------

-eSalsa-MPI consists of three components, an MPI wrapper, gateways and a server, as shown in the image below:
+eSalsa-MPI consists of three components, an MPI wrapper, gateways and a server, as shown in the example below:

 ![example](doc/images/eSalsaMPI-setup.png "Example eSalsa-MPI setup")